lsc-sde-crates/cr8tor-publisher/metadata-service/docs/service.md

 ### Configuration common for all services

-See the main guid for the microservices, [located here](../../docs/services.md).
+See the main guide for the microservices, [located here](../../docs/services.md).

 ### Environment Variables